What is COVID-19?

 - President Trump announced a national state of emergency on March 13, freeing up additional resources and funding.

-- On March 23, Governor Whitmer signed an Executive Order directing all non-critical businesses to temporarily close and all Michiganders to stay home or six feet away from others during COVID-19 crisis.
-The order is effective through April 13.
-It directs all Michiganders to stay home unless they’re part of critical infrastructure workforce, engaged in an outdoor activity or performing tasks necessary to the health and safety of themselves or their family, like going to the hospital or grocery store.
+- On March 23, Governor Whitmer signed an Executive Order directing all non-critical businesses to temporarily close and all Michiganders to stay home or six feet away from others.
+The order was effective as of midnight March 24 and has been extended until June 12 with some lifted restrictions for retailers and businesses.
+Michiganders should continue to stay in their homes unless they’re a part of critical infrastructure workforce, engaged in an outdoor activity or performing tasks necessary to the health and safety of themselves or their family, like going to the hospital or grocery store.

 - Shortness of breath | Difficulty breathing